splunk-terraform/terraform-provider-signalfx/website/docs/r/detector.html.markdown

 ## Attributes Reference

-The following attributes are exported:
+In a addition to all arguments above, the following attributes are exported:

-* `id` - ID of the SignalFx detector
+* `id` - The ID of the detector.
+* `url` - The URL of the detector.

 ## Import